We are constantly hearing about how influential corporate culture is on employee’s performance.

 A cut-throat, high pressure culture is often mistakenly associated with better, more efficient performance.
 However, working in such environment can be extremely harmful to productivity over time.
 In fact, it can be a source for many financial and non-financial costs.

 Health care expenditures at high-pressure companies are nearly 50% higher than at other companies.
-In fact, 80% of workplace accidents are attributed to accidents caused by stress.
+In fact, accidents caused by stress count for 80% of workplace accidents.

-Moreover, even though a fear-inducing culture can be effective at enforcing engagement at the beginning, overtime it will inevitable result in disengagement, lower productivity, lower profitability and less aspirations for job growth.
+A fear-inducing culture can be effective at enforcing engagement at the beginning.
+However, overtime it will inevitable result in disengagement, lower productivity, lower profitability and less aspirations for job growth.

 Lastly, a negative working culture negatively impacts loyalty.
 Employees are more likely at declining promotions, going on the job market and resigning.
 This also brings more costs to make up for lower productivity, training, and lost expertise.

 For this reason, many companies invest a lot of time and resources in fostering a positive and empowering culture.
-Yet many are lead by the wrong assumption that such a culture will be solely built on material benefits, when in reality wellbeing has to be paramount.
+Still, there is the wrong assumption that such a culture builds only on material benefits, when in reality wellbeing has to be paramount.

 In a snapshot, a positive culture that prioritizes employees’ wellbeing, counts with 6 principles: